 This alphabetical listing of Grinnell Room holdings is intended to give the viewer an idea of what is available in the Drake Community Library archives.
 The collections may be viewed and used by appointment or as staffing levels permit.

-List of Family Histories in Grinnell Room Archive (click to view list)
+Family Histories as of Sept 2015 (click to view list)

 The Grinnell Room currently houses records donated from 38 area families.